-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES ☐ NO ☒
+YES 🗆 NO 🗵

-The number of shares of Registrant's Common Stock outstanding as of August 1, 2023 was 26,583,819.
+The number of shares of Registrant's Common Stock outstanding as of November 2, 2023 was 24,996,517.